rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 ROS Robot
 =========

-The following are examples of robots we've used to test the Slicer ROS2 module.
+The following are examples of robots we've used to test the SlicerROS2 module.
 They cover a serial robot (Phantom Omni) as well as a robot with parallel linkages (dVRK PSM).
 The SlicerROS2 module should work with any other robots as long as the links CAD files are either ``.stl`` or ``.obj``.

 Phantom Omni